mozilla/PollBot/API_CHANGELOG.rst

 ----------------

 - Add multi channel handling
-- Add archive-date and archive-date-l10n checks for nightly
+- Add archive-date and archive-date-l10n checks and endpoints for nightly
 - Add the ongoing-versions endpoint
 - Add the list of checks for a given version endpoint.
-- Add archive-date and archive-date-l10n nightly endpoints.
 - The security advisories tasks for nightly and beta now returns a "missing" status.
 - archive-date and archive-date-l10n return a missing status for anything else than nightly versions.

 1.0 (2017-08-08)